Author: Honorary Associate Professor Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated December 2015.

 Risk factors for cutaneous SCC include:

-More than 90% of cases of SCC are associated with DNA mutations in the p53 tumour suppression gene, caused by exposure to ultraviolet radiation (UV), especially UVB.
-Mutations in signalling pathways including epidermal growth factor receptor, RAS, Fyn, or p16INK4a signaling are also implicated.
+More than 90% of cases of SCC are associated with numerous DNA mutations in multiple somatic genes.
+Mutations in the p53 tumour suppression gene are caused by exposure to ultraviolet radiation (UV), especially UVB (known as signature 7).
+Other signature mutations relate to cigarette smoking, ageing and immune suppression (eg, to drugs such as azathioprine).
+Mutations in signalling pathways affect epidermal growth factor receptor, RAS, Fyn, and p16INK4a signaling.

 Beta-genus human papillomaviruses (wart virus) are thought to play a role in SCC arising in immune suppressed populations. β-HPV and HPV subtypes 5, 8, 17, 20, 24, and 38 have also been associated an increased risk of cutaneous SCC in immunocompetent individuals.